nghiaqh/learn-ai/docs/content-schema.md

 ## Artist

+Artist represents mangaka, illustrator, comics artist

 - **Properties**: id, name, biography, type, avatar
 - **Relationships**:
   - artist has many one-shots
   - artist has many series

 ## One-shot

+One-shot is a single, self-contained story or book that is not part of a series

 - **Properties**: id, title, description, type, thumbnail
 - **Relationships**: